 - HSBC Bank USA in a class action Adversary Proceeding filed in the U.S. Bankruptcy Court for the Southern District of New York on behalf of Hong Kong purchasers of "minibonds," credit-linked notes that were structured and arranged by Lehman Brothers entities and secured by collateral associated with underlying credit default swaps.

-- Merrill Lynch in SEC, U.S. Department of Justice, CFTC and Congressional investigations, as well as securities class actions and related civil litigation, arising from Enron’s collapse, including the historic rejection of “scheme liability” by the Fifth Circuit and U.S. Supreme Court.
+- An investment bank in SEC, U.S. Department of Justice, CFTC and Congressional investigations, as well as securities class actions and related civil litigation, arising from Enron’s collapse, including the historic rejection of “scheme liability” by the Fifth Circuit and U.S. Supreme Court.

 - Elan Corporation plc and certain of its officers in a purported class action filed in federal court in New York on behalf of all persons who purchased Elan American Depository Shares between July 2, 2009 and August 5, 2009.
 Cahill won dismissal of all claims.